DPiana/health-check/README.md

 # health-check
 Scripts that check the health of my computers

-This is material from Coursera Git Course
+This is material from Coursera Git Course.
+Course about git.